jeffrafter/jeffrafter.github.io/content/blog/express-and-aws/index.md

 ## Ignore some things

 Let's make sure to ignore our environment variables (which may include sensitive secrets) and some of the files we've generated.
-Create a `.gitignore` file:
+Create a `.gitignore` file in the project root folder:

 ```gitignore
 # Ignore built releases